 POINTS OF ENTRY – So what are their usual points of entry?
 Let’s begin with those innocent looking trailers backing into your dock door right now.
 They could be just like a Trojan horse except now hiding and transporting vermin.
 Have your staff routinely do a visual inspection of all trailers before unloading.
-Look for the usual signs of infestation like rodent droppings, bags and boxes with holes that look chewed open and any insect activity.
+Look for the usual signs of infestation like rodent droppings, bags, and boxes with holes that look chewed open and any insect activity.
 Contamination could also come in the form of chemical or other unwanted compound so also look for spills of liquid or powder in the trailer.
 It’s a good safety habit to develop making sure the floor boards in the trailer are in good shape as well.
 If they look deteriorated or broken and not safe enough to hold a forklift immediately contact your supervisor.
-When a refer unit backs in you should also check that the temperature inside is at the correct level for safe transport of that particular fresh or frozen food product(s).
+When a refer unit backs in you should also check that the temperature inside is at the correct level for the safe transport of that particular fresh or frozen food product(s).
 Any foul odors should also be followed up with a closer look in the trailer as some food items will absorb these odors.
 Then as you off load, check the condition of the pallets themselves for broken boards, exposed nails in addition for any indications of contamination.

 DOORS & WALLS – Another area of entry is the dock doors and dock levelers.
 When the doors are rolled down they may keep people out but can you still see any daylight coming from outside?
 A mouse only needs a tiny crack 2 cm in size to get in while a rat can fit through a hole as small as a quarter.
 Seal up all cracks and holes and use dock door brushes(>) or weather stripping to block all access.
 This should be accomplished for any holes or damage in the walls in your warehouse that would allow vermin entry into the warehouse.
 Seal them properly and to last.

-So now that we’ve closed as many points of entry we can why leave them an invite with incentive?
+So now that we’ve closed as many points of entry we can why leave them an invite with an incentive?
 Any small amount of food remnants and trash not properly contained will attack any hungry animal.
-You don’t want find rodents having a midnight rave in your warehouse at your expense.
+You don’t want to find rodents having a midnight rave in your warehouse at your expense.
 A good idea is to put that task on a sanitation schedule, assigned to reliable people and then make sure it gets done.
-In addition don’t allow incoming delivery drivers sweep out their trailers at your dock unless they bag the trash and dispose in a proper designated container.
+In addition, don’t allow incoming delivery drivers to sweep out their trailers at your dock unless they bag the trash and dispose of in a proper designated container.

 Another great side benefit of employing and following these practices is improved safety.
 Without clutter and trash around and keeping your facility neat and organized immensely improves overall safety reducing trips and falls and other accidents.